glpayson/summarize-standups/README.md

 # summarize-standups

+**NOTE**: This project is mostly outdated now that coding agents like Claude Code, etc. are a thing.

 **summarize-standups** is a small [Janet](https://janet-lang.org/) script that extracts stand-up logs from [Obsidian](https://obsidian.md/) daily notes, summarizes them with an LLM, and writes out a clean weekly summary per team member.

 It's designed to support team leads who: